InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

 6. 🚀 Build and run the project!

-7. 👓 Dig around in the QuickStart folder to see how everything works.
+7. 👓 Examine the OctopusKitQuickStartView.swift file and dig around in the QuickStart folder to see how everything works, then modify the template for your specific game.

     > 🏷 Filenames are prefixed with a number denoting the order they come in during the application's life cycle.